siva-sankar-a/erav1/session_5_split_code_to_files/README.md

         ```

 - ### `model.py`
-    This file contains the model implemeted for the session.
+    This file contains the model implemented for the session.

     -  ### <ins> `Functions, classes and code snipppets:` </ins>

        > `class Net`

-        This class inherits form `nn.Module` and implements
+        This class inherits from `nn.Module` and implements
         the neural network architecture mentioned in summary
         ```
             device = ...
             model = Net().to('cpu')
         ```
-       The model architecture is similar to `AlexNet` but with just 4 covolutional blocks and
+       The model architecture is similar to `AlexNet` but with just 4 convolutional blocks and
        two fully connected layers in the end.

        ![Alexnet](alexnet.png)